 transition services, including pre-employment transition services, for students and youth with disabilities.

 (1).
-Overall collaboration with WIOA requirements in regard to competitive integrated employment and career exploration continues to expand and improve.
-Currently the Bureau of Employment Services (BES) Apprenticeship Pilot has expanded and is being implemented statewide.
-In order to facilitate provision of VR services, the expectation is that apprenticeship will be an educational career pathway as the client’s Comprehensive Assessment of Rehabilitation Needs (CARNS) and Individualized Plan for Employment (IPE) are developed.
+Overall collaboration with WIOA requirements in regard to competitive integrated employment and career exploration continues to expand and improve. *DBVI continues to participate on the Maine Bureau of Rehabilitation Services Apprenticeship Planning Committee which also includes members from the Maine Apprenticeship Program, Title 1 local workforce partners, and SafalPartners.
+During 2021, this planning committee worked with 2 employers recognized for inclusive hiring practices to develop remotely offered Employer Spotlight webinars featuring apprenticeship opportunities and hiring practices of these employers.
+The committee also offered 2 remote “Town Hall” webinars in which employers, Department of Labor Staff and Maine job seekers could expand on current understanding of what apprenticeship is and how it works in VR, what registered apprenticeships are available in Maine and how to find them, and who employers and job seeker could contact for more information.
+Further, during the past year the Maine Apprenticeship Program was awarded a State Apprenticeship Equity, Expansion and Innovation (SAEEI) grant allowing for the hiring of 5 Apprenticeship Navigators including one Navigator dedicated full-time to work with the Bureau of Rehabilitation Services in the development and placement of VR clients into registered apprenticeships.
+This grant will also allow for increased partnerships with CTEs in the state, seeking to coordinate apprenticeship sponsors with high school students in pre-apprenticeship opportunities. *

 DBVI’s Vocational Counselors (VRC) and Community Rehabilitation Providers (CRP) are reporting on their meaningful employer engagements and activities to a designated staff person in DBVI’s central office for tracking.

 An increased emphasis of career pathways, or a shift from job attainment to career for economic success, has resulted in use of Labor Management Information (LMI) that is provided to DBVI through the Center for Workforce Research and Information, who derives direct information from their employer contacts.